 - It is an offence to provide misleading information, with fines of up to $1,652.

-The permit system is a traffic light system which allows areas across Australia to be designated as green, orange or red zones according to their risk.
+The travel permit system is a traffic light system which allows areas across Australia and New Zealand to be designated as green, orange or red zones according to their risk.

-A red zone means that you are not allowed to enter Victoria without an exception, Specified Worker Permit, transit permit or exemption.
+A red zone means non-Victorian residents are not allowed to enter Victoria without an exception, Specified Worker Permit, transit permit, freight worker permit, or exemption.

-By land border: If you try to enter Victoria at a land border without an exemption, exception or Specified Worker Permit you will be turned away.
+By land border: If you try to enter Victoria at a land border without an exemption, exception or valid permit you will be turned away.

 By plane or water: If you attempt to enter via an airport or seaport you will be fined up to $4,957.
-Victorian residents will also be directed to self-isolate at home for 14 days while non-Victorian residents will be sent back on the first available flight.
+Non-Victorian residents will be sent back.

 Those travelling from a designated orange zone must apply for a permit to enter Victoria.
-You cannot apply for a permit if you have coronavirus (COVID-19) symptoms, nor if you have visited a red zone.
+You cannot apply for a permit if you have COVID-19 symptoms, nor if you have visited a red zone.
 You are allowed to travel through a red zone for the purpose of transit.

-You must agree to the requirement of self-quarantine, get a coronavirus (COVID-19) test within 72 hours of arrival and remain in self-quarantine until you receive a negative test result.
+In order to enter Victoria, you must agree to the requirement of self-quarantine, get a COVID-19 test within 72 hours of arrival and remain in self-quarantine until you receive a negative test result.

 Those travelling from a designated green zone must apply for a permit to enter Victoria.
-You cannot apply for a green zone permit if you have coronavirus (COVID-19) symptoms, nor if you have visited a red zone.
+You cannot apply for a green zone permit if you have COVID-19 symptoms, or if you have visited a red zone.

-If you notice any symptoms once you arrive in Victoria from a green zone, you should immediately get tested for coronavirus (COVID-19).
+If you notice any symptoms once you arrive in Victoria from a green zone, you should immediately get tested for COVID-19.

 Permit application questions

-During the permit application, along with where you have been, you will also be asked about whether you have symptoms, whether you have been diagnosed with coronavirus (COVID-19) or are a close contact of someone who has or whether you have visited particular high-risk locations.
+During the permit application, along with where you have been, you will also be asked about whether you have symptoms, whether you have been diagnosed with COVID-19 or are a close contact of someone who has or whether you have visited particular high-risk locations.

 NSW - Victorian border communities